Microweisea misella

 Research Context

-Featured in studies of in urban landscapes.
+Featured in studies of natural enemy in urban landscapes.
 Research by Wilson and Frank (NC State University) documented Microweisea sp. as part of communities attracted to -infested urban trees, contributing to broader understanding of how urban tree pests can support services in nearby plants.

 Tags